 Tip 3: Remember your free trial and freemium

 A unique feature of selling SaaS is the free trial — or freemium.
-Check out this blog if you are still unsure about the freemium vs free trial question.
 But in both cases, this delivers you a powerful marketing and sales tool that you should guide prospective customers towards whenever possible.

 In addition to providing a very compelling product pitch, your free trial/freemium is what is known as a “gate” — a compelling offering that requires contact details to access.
 This allows you to then pursue that lead through a series of follow-ups.